New 2019 Schedule

 In restorative yoga, props are used extensively to support the body so that you can rest in poses for longer periods of time.
 Postures are usually adapted from supine or seated yoga poses with the addition of blocks, bolsters, and blankets to eliminate unnecessary straining.
 This class is relaxing and renewing.
 No yoga experience necessary.

-This gentle flow class led by Trauma Sensitive Certified Instructor, Meredith Phipps, is geared towards survivors of physical and emotional trauma and those who desire to reconnect with their breath, body, and mind in a calm and safe environment.
+These weekend workshop sessions led by Trauma Sensitive Certified Instructor, Meredith Phipps, are geared towards survivors of physical and emotional trauma and those who desire to reconnect with their breath, body, and mind in a calm and safe environment.
 The goal of this class is not to dredge up old memories or intentionally trigger emotions, but rather to reconnect the student to their body.
 Trauma-informed yoga creates a safe, non-judgmental environment where everyone has an opportunity to safely explore movement, breath work, and mindful meditation at his or her own pace.
 Each person may explore a variety of options throughout the practice that fits their individual needs and comfort level.
 Accessible to all levels.
 Props such as chairs, bolsters, blocks, and blankets will be used as needed.

 Strengthen to Lengthen